supermemo-wiki/SuperMemo.Wiki/blogs/matt/daily-jaunts.md

 Vision is about knowing what we want out of life.
 In Lewis Carroll's popular book *Alice in Wonderland*, there is an iconic exchange between Alice and the Cheshire Cat:

-“Would you tell me, please, which way I ought to go from here?”
+> **Alice:** “Would you tell me, please, which way I ought to go from here?”

-"That depends a good deal on where you want to get to,” said the Cat.
+**Cat:** "That depends a good deal on where you want to get to,” said the Cat.

-“I don’t much care where–” said Alice.
+**Alice:** “I don’t much care where–” said Alice.

-“Then it doesn’t matter which way you go,” said the Cat.
+**Cat:** “Then it doesn’t matter which way you go,” said the Cat.

-“–so long as I get SOMEWHERE,” Alice added as an explanation.
+**Alice:** “–so long as I get SOMEWHERE,” Alice added as an explanation.

-“Oh, you’re sure to do that,” said the Cat, “if you only walk long enough.”
+**Cat:** “Oh, you’re sure to do that,” said the Cat, “if you only walk long enough.”

 There are many ways to interpret this conversation, but one that has always stood out to me is the importance of knowing where you want to go.
 One of the most rewarding parts of life is that there are a nearly infinite number of paths you can take to live it.
 But the sheer magnitude of the options presents a challenge: which path should you take?

-> *"Where there is no vision, the people perish..."* (Proverbs 29:18)

 In the time-honored tradition of philosophers, the answer is: it depends.
 It depends on what you want out of life.
 It depends on your interests, skills, strengths, weaknesses, environment, culture, upbringing, and a thousand other things.
 But at the end of the day, you have to decide which direction to move in if you want to make progress.

 It's instructive to think about what a decision is.
 The root of the word "decide" comes from Latin and means "to kill, to cut off".
 When you decide to do something, you necessarily cut off the option of doing something else.
 There are always trade-offs with the decisions that we make.

 Developing a vision is about clarifying what you most want out of life.
 Based on the definition above, you can take a two-pronged approach to discover your vision: positive reinforcement and negative elimination.
 Positive reinforcement is about pursuing those things that instill in you a strong sense of purpose, meaning, and pleasure.
 Obviously, we want more of those things in our lives!
 Negative elimination, on the other hand, is about progressively discovering what takes away from those feelings of purpose, meaning, and pleasure, and removing/mitigating them in your life.

+This idea of needing Vision is certainly not new.
+Over 3,000 years ago, the writer of the Bible book called Proverbs put it succinctly:

+> *"Where there is no vision, the people perish..."* (Proverbs 29:18)

 For most people, Vision is something that develops slowly over time.
 While there are a lucky few who seem to have a strong internal Vision early in life, my experience is that most people have to slowly develop their vision over years and decades.
 This process can be sped up by conducting lots of A/B tests (i.e. performing many small experiments that provide fast feedback), but discovering one's Vision is - and, in my opinion, should be - a life-long pursuit.